Padnew/ComitiumUI/README.md

 - 🧩 Prebuilt, accessible UI components with out-the-box usability
 - 🎨 Independent styling and customisable theming
-- 📦 Packaged and managed via NPM (TBC)
+- 📦 Packaged and managed via NPM
 - 📚 Storybook integration for live previews and documentation
 - 🧪 Fully tested with Vitest (TBC)